 Why is it hard to feel gratitude?

-Yet finding time for reflection during the mind-numbing pace of the holidays can be very difficult.
+Yet finding time for reflection can be very difficult.
 When I reflect on the many blessings I’ve received, I often think about my children.
 I have three beautiful, healthy children who have made my world rich and full of love.
 However, when I think back to those years when they were very young, the times when I felt exhausted, and didn’t have a moment of privacy, feeling grateful was a bit more fleeting.
 Honestly, I had less time to reflect.
 (I was living diaper to diaper!)
 Those moments were precious, but I couldn’t access much gratitude because I didn’t have space to pause and reflect.
 Isn’t it like that?
 We get going so quickly, and we don’t think to pause.
 We temporarily forget what is meaningful.
 Even our thanks to God can become cursory.
 If we are not careful, the holidays can become the “holi-daze” as we live life checking off one thing at a time.

 Pausing to find meaning